manugupta-or/homepage-v0/_pages/markdown.md

 ---
 permalink: /markdown/
 title:
 author_profile: true
 redirect_from:
   - /md/
   - /markdown.html
 ---

 Work is fun.
-But there are other things that I do when I am not into research.
+But there are other things that I do when I am not into teaching/research.
 This page is devoted to some of the things I like to do in my spare time (when there is any!).

 * <a href="/markdown/Reading.html">Reading</a>